top of page

 What are the hazards?

-Chain saws, sharp-edged tools, poison ivy, insects, thorns, large clumps of brush, slips, trips and falls on uneven ground, overcrowding of workers, moving equipment, utility lines.
+Chain saws, sharp-edged tools, poison ivy, insects, thorns, large clumps of brush, slips, trips and falls on uneven ground, overcrowding of workers, moving equipment and utility lines.

 What do we need to know before we leave the garage?

-• Determine what kind of traffic control is needed and make sure it is loaded up.
+• Determine what kind of traffic control is needed and make sure the proper equipment is loaded.

 • Dress appropriately for the weather.
-It's a good practice to wear long sleeve shirts and high-top boots if you're going into high grass and weeds.
+Long sleeves and high-top boots are a good choice when working in high grass or weeds.

-• Have plenty of cold water available for hot weather work.
+• Bring plenty of cold water and take hydration breaks in hot weather.

 What should we do out on the job?

-• Park in an area that provides safe entrance and exit of the work area.
-Don't create a potential conflict with other work vehicles or the traveling public.
+• Park in a location that allows safe entry to and exit from the work area.
+Avoid creating conflicts with other work vehicles or the traveling public.

-• Be aware of escape routes in case of an emergency.
-It's a good practice to face oncoming traffic while on foot.
+• Know your escape routes in case of an emergency.
+When on foot near traffic, try to face oncoming vehicles whenever possible.

-• Look for loose materials, tripping hazards, uneven ground, slippery surfaces, and areas where equipment is operating.
-Remember that if you can't see the operator, the operator can't see you.
+• Watch for loose materials, tripping hazards, uneven ground, slippery surfaces and areas where equipment is operating.
+If you can’t see the operator, assume the operator can’t see you.

 Chain saw and chipper operators must be trained to do the job.